 Eastern box turtles

 There is no one answer that fits all tanks or styles of turtles.
-It depends on many factors, some including tank size, turtle size, number of turtles in the tank, age of the turtles in the tank.
+It depends on many factors, some including tank size, turtle size, number of turtles in the tank, and age of the turtles in the tank.

 It depends on the type of turtle that you are talking about.
 For example, small turtles can be kept in relatively small tanks since they need to live in water and don’t require much mobility.
 Large turtles do not enjoy having their movements limited, so it is recommended to set aside a larger space for them–for extra exercise.